 (Roman usage Epistle First Corinthians 4:1-5 Gospel Luke 3:1-6, our third Sunday Epistle, the Luke passage not used by us.)

 Away in an Animal Feeding Trough, or, The Real Meaning of Christmas.

 Christmas is a warm time filled with comfort, family, presents, good food, along with our religious sentiments, for many of us.
 Christmas as in the event we celebrate was nothing like that.
 It was rough.
-Joseph wasn't the glowing saint of paintings and icons, he was a working guy with a pregnant wife about to give birth -- I've been there twice and that ain't easy under any circumstances, and my observation would be it ain't easy being the about to deliver wife either -- in town to follow the law and get counted in the census with all the hotels full and no place to put his family up but a stable for animals, and after the baby was born they had to put him in a feeding trough for animals.
+Joseph wasn't the glowing saint of paintings and icons, he was a working guy with a pregnant wife about to give birth -- I've been there twice and that ain't easy under any circumstances, and my observation would be it ain't easy being the about to deliver wife either.
+He was in town to follow the law of foreign rulers and get counted in the census with all the hotels full and no place to put his family up but a stable for animals, and after the baby was born they had to put him in a feeding trough for animals.
 That's what "away in a manger" was.
 A manger is a feeding trough for animals, the word coming into English from the French to eat, in turn from the Latin to chew (mandere).
 Fact is, our word "munch" has the same root.

 So the King of kings is put in a feeding trough for animals in a cold stable.
 You don't make up this kind of stuff.
 Humans who are gods in myth are emperors and such, not working class kids born in a barn.
 Top it all off, this child "away in a feeding trough" will one day give himself to be the food of eternal life, giving his body and blood for us to eat and drink at mass as the pledge and promise of our salvation through the merits of his death and resurrection.
 Guess it kind of fits then.